-1.1 Members of the Committee shall be appointed by the Board of directors of the Company, on the recommendation of the Nomination Committee in consultation with the Chairman of the Remuneration Committee.
-The Committee shall be made up of at least three members, with at least two members being independent non-executive directors.
-The chairman of the board shall be entitled to be a member of the Committee, provided he or she was considered independent on appointment.
+1.1 Members of the Committee shall be appointed by the Board of directors of the Company, on the recommendation of the Nomination Committee in consultation with the Chair of the Remuneration Committee.
+The Committee shall be made up of at least three independent non-executive directors.
+The Chair of the Board shall be entitled to be a member of the Committee, provided they were considered independent on appointment.

 1.2 The Board shall appoint the Committee Chair who shall be an independent non-executive director.
 Prior to appointment the Committee Chair will have served on a remuneration committee for at least 12 months.
 In the absence of the Committee Chair and/or an appointed deputy, the remaining members present shall elect one of themselves to chair the meeting.